Catharine Macaulay: Feminism

 Macaulay's work challenged the political and legal world of her time.
-British law relied on coverture: a husband "covered" the legal identity of a married woman so that, by a "fiction of the law," marriage joined husband and wife into one legal person represented solely by the husband.
-As the head of household, the husband controlled a married woman's wages and body as well as their children.
-Coverture began in England in the 12th century and continued to control legal thinking in common law countries (such as Great Britain and the United States) into the 20th century.
+British law regarding marriages recognised coverture: a husband "covered" the legal identity of a married woman so that, by a "fiction of the law," marriage joined husband and wife into one legal person represented solely by the husband.
+As the head of household, the husband controlled his wife's financial and bodily autonomy as well as their children.
+Coverture began in England in the 12th century and continued to influence legal thinking in common law countries into the 20th century.
 Macaulay's political works interrogated the subordination of women in British society and law.